Checkpoints

 gcloud

-, ornano
+, emacs

-Read these instructions.
+.Read these instructions.
 Labs are timed and you cannot pause them.
-The timer, which starts when you click Start Lab, shows how long Google Cloud resources will be made available to you.
+The timer, which starts when you click Start Lab, shows how long Google Cloud resources are made available to you.

-This hands-on lab lets you do the lab activities yourself in a real cloud environment, not in a simulation or demo environment.
-It does so by giving you new, temporary credentials that you use to sign in and access Google Cloud for the duration of the lab.
+This hands-on lab lets you do the lab activities in a real cloud environment, not in a simulation or demo environment.
+It does so by giving you new, temporary credentials you use to sign in and access Google Cloud for the duration of the lab.

 To complete this lab, you need:

 Click the Start Lab button.
-If you need to pay for the lab, a pop-up opens for you to select your payment method.
-On the left is a panel populated with the temporary credentials that you must use for this lab.
+If you need to pay for the lab, a dialog opens for you to select your payment method.
+On the left is the Lab Details pane with the following:

-Copy the username, and then click Open Google Console.
 The lab spins up resources, and then opens another tab that shows the Sign in page.

-Tip: Open the tabs in separate windows, side-by-side.
+Tip: Arrange the tabs in separate windows, side-by-side.

 Click through the subsequent pages:

-After a few moments, the Cloud Console opens in this tab.
+After a few moments, the Google Cloud console opens in this tab.

 Cloud Shell is a virtual machine that is loaded with development tools.
 It offers a persistent 5GB home directory and runs on the Google Cloud.
 Cloud Shell provides command-line access to your Google Cloud resources.

-It takes a few moments to provision and connect to the environment.
-When you are connected, you are already authenticated, and the project is set to your PROJECT_ID.
-For example:
+When you are connected, you are already authenticated, and the project is set to your Project_ID,

 gcloud